Basic features

 Simple, powerful bookkeeping tool

-Backwater Finance is a simple, powerful application designed for personal finance bookkeeping — recording, cataloging, and reporting on one’s personal financial transactions.
+Backwater Finance is a simple, powerful web application designed for personal finance bookkeeping — recording, cataloging, and reporting on one’s personal financial transactions.
 It’s designed to be powerful, without being overly complicated.
 Time and energy are scarce resources, after all.

-It provides double-entry bookkeeping in a system with five different types of accounts: assets, liabilities, revenue, expenses, and capital.
+Accounts carry balances and group transactions together.
 Asset and expense accounts are debit-normal accounts, meaning that debits increase their balance.
 Liability, revenue, and capital accounts are credit-normal accounts, meaning that credits increase their balance.

 No ads, tracking, or data harvesting